Student Accommodations Archives

-Studying in France?
-Whether you're an undergraduate or a post-grad, find your next student home with our listings of expat-friendly student accommodation in France:
+Studying in Italy?
+Whether you're an undergraduate or a post-grad, find your next student home with our listings of expat-friendly student accommodation in Italy:

-ADELE is an online housing portal specializing in student housing.
-The website offers a quick and hassle-free way to find accommodation, allowing you to search by city or housing type.
-So, find your new student digs quicker by checking out ADELE’s online portal.
+Uniplaces is a student accommodation service offering rentals in Italy.
+It offers listings for homes in Venice, Florence, Milan, Rome, Turin, Bologna, and Valencia.
+Book your accommodation from anywhere in the world and view apartments online.
+Find your next home quickly and easily with Uniplaces.

-Les Estudines is a rental agency specializing in student accommodation.
-They have a number of student residences located in big university towns and cities across France.
-Les Estudines’ locations include a range of well-equipped and fully-furnished homes, including studios and shared apartments.
+Studentsville is a student accommodation service operating in Italy.
+Specifically for international students, Studentsville offers affordable apartments, rooms, and studios across the country.
+Just fill in your preferences and select your city, and you’ll find your perfect accommodation in no time.

 Are you an expat service provider?
 Add your services to the Expatica Directory!Add listing